odrling/dakara-feeder/README.md

         return [{"name": self.video_path.stem.split(" - ")[1]}]
 ```

-The file must be in the same directory you are calling `dakara-feed.`
+The file must be in the same directory you are calling `dakara-feed`, or in any directory reachable by Python.
 To register your customized `Song` class, you simply enable it in the config file:

 ```yaml